 The Audit Committee has sole authority and responsibility to hire, evaluate and, where appropriate, replace the Company's independent auditors and, in its capacity as a committee of the Board, is directly responsible for the appointment, compensation and general oversight of the work of the independent auditors.
 The Audit Committee has appointed Deloitte, as the Company's independent registered public accounting firm for continuing audit work in 2016.
 Shareholder approval is not required for the appointment of Deloitte.
 However, the appointment is being submitted to shareholders for ratification.
-Should the shareholders fail to ratify the appointment of Deloitte, such failure (1) would have no effect on the validity of such appointment for 2016 (given the difficulty and expense of changing the independent registered public accounting firm mid-way through a year) and (2) would be a factor to be taken into account, together with other relevant factors, by the Audit Committee and by the full Board in the selection and appointment of the independent registered public accounting firm for 2017 (but would not necessarily be the determining factor).
+Should the shareholders fail to ratify the appointment of Deloitte, such failure (1) would have no effect on the validity of such appointment for 2016 (given the difficulty and expense of changing the independent registered public account, together with other relevant factors, by the Audit Committee and by the full Board in the selection and appointment of the independent registered public accounting firm for 2017 (but would not necessarily be the determining factor).